runtimeverification/wasm-semantics/presentation/presentation.md

 ------------------------------------

 KWASM semantics are given incrementally, so that it is possible to execute program fragments.
-For example, KWASM will happily execute the following:
+For example, KWASM will happily execute the following (without an enclosing `module`):

 ```wast
     (i32.const 4)